 Twenty-four hours can be surprisingly short if you don’t manage your time well.
-Be kind to yourself and factor in some free time when sorting out your timetable – even if it’s just a cup of coffee between tasks.
-Regular breaks will increase your productivity in the long run; make the mistake of spilling into your leisure time, and you’ll start to resent your job.
+Be kind to yourself and factor in some free time when sorting out your timetable.
+Even if it’s just a cup of coffee between tasks.
+Regular breaks will increase your productivity in the long run.
+If you make the mistake of spilling into your leisure time, you’ll start to resent your job.

 DO clear your schedule

-Even the deftest of jugglers find themselves dropping a couple of pins once in a while and this is certainly something you’ll have to be ready to do if you’re working from home.
-Though finishing all your laundry, walking the dog, dusting the airing cupboard and cooking that three-course meal may seem pressing, you’ll soon find that you’ll have to pick and choose what chores you can complete while you’re working, unless you want to find you haven’t completed an hour of solid work at the end of your workday.
-Let other members in the family pick up the slack if they’re willing to; failing that, you can build in a couple of chores into your timetable each day.
+Though finishing all your laundry, walking the dog, and cooking may seem pressing, you’ll soon find that you’ll have to pick and choose what chores you can complete while you’re working.
+If not, you will find you haven’t completed an hour of solid work at the end of your workday.
+Let other members in the family pick up the slack if they’re willing to.
+Failing that, you can build in a couple of chores into your timetable each day.

 DON’T leave your phone on

 Beeping notifications and vibrating texts may turn out to be the bane of your existence if you’re a remote worker.
-Turn your phone OFF or put it on silent while you’re working – you won’t get anything done if you’re checking your Instagram every five minutes!
-Make it a point to give the social media a rest for the duration of your workday – or, if you really must, reward yourself by checking in at the end of every hour or completed task.
+Turn your phone OFF or put it on silent while you’re working.
+You won’t get anything done if you’re checking your Instagram every five minutes!
+Make it a point to give the social media a rest for the duration of your workday.
+If you really must, reward yourself by checking in at the end of every hour or completed task.